 The numbers within each Traffic Analysis Zone (TAZ) on the TAZ maps are identification numbers.
 This number does not reflect the number of students living within the TAZ.

-Innovation zones consist of a cluster of schools that includes a high school, middle school(s), elementary schools and centers.
-The Zones break down "barriers" and divide the District into 28 representative, responsive and manageable geographic areas while maintaining the importance and influence a big district demands.
+Innovation Zones consist of a cluster of schools that includes a high school, middle school(s), elementary schools and centers.
+The Innovation Zones break down "barriers" and divide the District into 28 representative, responsive and manageable geographic areas while maintaining the importance and influence a big district demands.

 Please refer to the District Capital Outlay Plan at:

 Millage determines the amount of tax paid for schools.
 The differences in taxes for each property are based on the value of the property; a higher valued property pays more taxes, whereas, a lower valued property pays less taxes.
 The school portion of the tax owed does not relate to the municipality in which the taxpayer resides and supports the countywide school district.